 - Develop a healthy sleep routine.
 Sleep has a huge effect on our physical and emotional health.
 Get some tips to help you get into a sleeping routine.

-We know it can be tough take on any of these suggestions when you’re feeling really bad.
+We know it can be tough take on any of these depression self help tips when you’re feeling really bad.
 Also, when it comes to self-help, strategies for feeling better are very individualistic.
 That is, different things work for different people.
 Not everyone will want to start doing yoga, for example, so keep trying different ideas even if the first thing you try doesn’t help.

 What to do if self-help isn’t working?